-To fast-track your search, we have done the heavy lifting for you, and right here, we have outlined five of the best HIPAA-compliant marketing analytics solutions you can start using today.
+To fast-track your search, we’ve done the heavy lifting for you and outlined five of the best HIPAA-compliant marketing analytics solutions you can start using today.

 Improvado is an advanced marketing analytics solution that automates all possible data processes and thus helps data-driven teams within healthcare enterprises gain a deep understanding of their marketing performance and derive actionable insights.